 Google Play - You need to use Family Link which allows you to limit the apps on your child’s device by blocking certain apps or requiring your approval to download new apps.

 Apple App Store - You can choose to “not allow” (or allow) your child from being able to install apps.

 With all of these parental controls available you can keep your kids much safer on TikTok.
 Of course, technology isn’t infallible and you should still have a conversation with your child about appropriate content and set some boundaries together.

 There is a child-friendly version of TikTok out there.
 Zigazoo was created by parents with young kids who built it with safety in mind.
 The app has a number of in-built security and privacy features, plus every piece of feed content is reviewed by a human. ❤️ Videos that don’t meet their criteria will be made “private” instead of “public”.

 Now that you know how to keep your kids safe on TikTok you can implement these actions in minutes.
-It's important to research other ways you can keep your child safe online for extra peace of mind.
+Find out other ways you can keep your child safe online for extra peace of mind.